Wood Turning in Bend Oregon based exclusively on local “Found Wood”.

 Found Wood

-Is pretty much what it sounds like- wood from trees in Bend that has been given to me by homeowners, Arborists, and Tree Trimmers (whom I accost regularly when I spot them them taking down an interesting tree).
+Is pretty much what it sounds like- wood from trees in Bend that has been given to me by homeowners and Arborists (whom I accost regularly when I spot them taking down an interesting tree).
 Walnut, Cherry, Juniper, Elm, Aspen, Willow, and Ash are a few of the species I’ve gratefully gotten my hands on.
 Unlike kiln dried wood, found wood changes “personality” over time after turning and finishing (i.e. shape, surface texture, color, and yes, cracks).
 Don’t expect that perfectly round, just off the lathe piece to remain that way.
 It’s going to change to a greater or lesser degree depending on the wood species.
 Don’t worry, I’m always glad to fix annoying changes like “won’t sit flat on a table anymore” or the appearance of disfiguring cracks..

 FAQs